sayande717/college/README.md

 (4) 21.py - Write a program to implement Linear Search.
 (5) 22.py - Write a program to implement Binary Search.
 (6) 23.py - Write a program to find the odd numbers in an array.
+[Assignment 5] -
+(1) 24.py - Write a program to find the largest number in a list without using built-in functions.
+(2) 25.py - Write a program to insert a number in any position in a list.
+(3) 26.py - Write a program to delete an element from a list by it's index.
+(4) 27.py - Write a program to check whether a string is palindrome or not.
+(5) 28.py - Write a program to implement Matrix Addition.
+(6) 29.py - Write a program to implement Matrix Multiplication.
+(7) 30.py - Write a program to check whether a year is a leap year or not.
+(8) 31.py - Write a program to find the nth term in a Fibonacci series using recursion.
+(9) 32.py - Write a program to print Fibonacci series using recursion.
+(10) 33.py - Write a program to implement a calculator to do basic operations.